 2) Honesty Protect Nourishing Cleanse Balm

-A creation of my own, designed to nourish and protect skin.
+An award winning creation of my own, designed to nourish, soothe and protect skin.
 Packed with shea butter, the formula respects sensitive skins delicate barrier making sure never to remove more than it will give.

 Cleansing balms work by the exact same concept as cleansing oils.
 Their similarity in composition to the top layers of skin makes it impossible for them to steal away skins defences.